 Commercial roofs do not typically use such materials, unless their design mimics a residential structure.
 Instead, galvanized steel, tin, copper and aluminum are more common materials for business buildings.
 Some make use of composite materials.
 These include PVC, built-up roof membranes and Thermoset roof membrane with multiple reinforced layers.

 Roof installation is typically based on its slope and the materials used.
 Each type of surface dictates how long it will take to install the roof, in conjunction with the roof’s surface area.
 Residential properties are typically much smaller in size than commercial.
-This means a residential roof is more rapidly completed, often within a day.
-Home roofing involves attaching wood boards to trusses, installing underlayment and applying the outer materials.
+This means a residential roof is more rapidly completed, often within a day when using a Roanoke roofing contractor (or one in your area).
+Home roofing involves attaching wood boards to trusses, installing underlayment, and applying the outer materials.

 For commercial roofs, multiple layers of metal and insulation must be installed.
 Installation of these roofs commonly takes several weeks.
 These jobs typically require specialized tools, materials and safety equipment not needed for a residential roof.
 Commercial roof projects involve more moving parts and essential steps over a much larger structural span.